ondelad/Virtual-Office-Environment-Setup/README.md

 By following these steps, you will have created four normal user accounts in Active Directory.
 These users can now log in to the domain with their respective credentials.

-## Creating a Windows 10 Client Machine
+## Step 10: Creating a Windows 10 Client Machine

 To create a Windows 10 client machine and join it to the domain, follow these steps: